-Yes, we will work with community members on a Good Neighbor Plan that will ensure that neighbors’ concerns are considered through the life of the project, from design to construction and into ongoing operations.
+Yes, we will work with community members on a Good Neighbor Agreement that will ensure that neighbors’ concerns are considered through the life of the project, from design to construction and into ongoing operations.
 These meetings will be open to the public and will have public comment periods on the agenda.
 To sign up to be notified of meetings or for more information, please contact the project team firstname.lastname@example.org.

 What opportunities are upcoming for neighbors to provide input?
 What will the format of those meetings be?